FyxeINC/OSGE/README.md

 - Additional resources used within files will be labeled with comments.
 - [Console Renderer](https://github.com/NinovanderMark/ConsoleRenderer), a great library for displaying graphics in console for C#
 - [ConsoleHelperLibrary](https://github.com/karenpayneoregon/console-apps/blob/master/ConsoleHelperLibrary/Classes/WindowUtility.cs), for console window utilties such as Maximizing on startup.

+## Getting Started

+View Examples.cs for a quick reference on how to interface with the main systems.